[VIDEO] Future Proof Your Content Planning with Advice from LinkedIn’s Megan Golden

 According to a recent TrackMaven study, just 28% use benchmarking and testing to continually adjust their strategy.
 That’s a whopping 72% who don’t use testing and measurement to improve performance of an ongoing campaign.

 While the majority reported they do, in fact, use data to analyze campaigns upon completion, that’s simply too late to make an impact.
 According to Megan Golden, Group Manager of Global Content Marketing at LinkedIn, those 72% are what we should all call, “lazy marketers.”

 With the insane amount of data at our fingertips, there’s simply no excuse to be ignoring it.
 Especially as the way customers access content continues to shift drastically each year.
 Without a healthy amount of testing, how can anyone learn how to reach, and continue to engage their customers?

-We had the joy of interviewing Megan recently to get her thoughts on data-driven content, future proof content planning techniques, and also to learn how she motivates and manages her global team at LinkedIn.
+We had the joy of interviewing Megan recently to get her thoughts on data-driven content, future-proof content planning techniques, content marketing software, and also to learn how she motivates and manages her global team at LinkedIn.

 In addition, we recently published a free content marketing strategy guide featuring insights from 12 leading content thinkers.
 This guide was made to help brands embrace emerging technologies and prepare for the changing media landscape of the future.